angrycuban13/Just-A-Bunch-Of-Starr-Scripts/Upgradinatorr/README.md

 > **Warning**
 >
-> This docker compose example will **only run once**.
+> This Docker Compose example will **only run once**.
 If you want to run it on a schedule you will need to cron it

 ### Linux Usage Example